 These online galleries are designed to help us explore and address our inner states of mind and perceptions, interpersonal relationships, cultural norms, cultural shifts, and our connections to Nature which unifies us all.
 We encourage families to experience the arts together, as audiences and creators.

 Center on Sibling Dynamics™

-Members of Family Spirals® Arts League – composed of artists, scholars, critics, administrators and philanthropists – will support projects, lead workshops, curate exhibits, judge competitions, and participate in performances online and at locales around the world.
-Arts League members will represent different cultural backgrounds, within and outside established art institutions and programs.
+Members of Family Spirals® Arts League – to be composed of artists, scholars, administrators, and philanthropists – will support projects, lead workshops, curate exhibits, judge competitions, and/or participate in events online or at locales around the world.
+We will be exploring a diversity of art forms.
+As we add members, they will represent different cultural backgrounds, within and outside established art institutions and programs.

 - Pierre Gider, Ph.D., Dance & Movement – Sports biology in dance, University of Graz (Austria), Special Olympics International.